Pharmacovigilance and Risk Management Strategies Conference

 - Halozyme Therapeutics, United States

 Steve received his MD from the University of Newcastle Upon Tyne, UK and worked in the UK National Health Service for 17 yrs.
-He joined Halozyme in 2018 as Vice President, Drug Safety & Pharmacovigilance.
-Prior to this, Steve worked at Eli Lilly for 16 years, 12 years of which was in drug safety in various roles of increasing responsibility involving case management and safety surveillance
+He joined Halozyme in 2018 as Vice President, Drug Safety & Pharmacovigilance and became Chief Medical Officer in January 2020, with responsibility for Drug Safety, Medical and Regulatory.
+Prior to this, Steve worked at Eli Lilly for 16 years, 12 years of which was in drug safety in various roles of increasing responsibility involving safety operations and drug safety surveillance

 Barbara Morollo, RN